DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The grackles, the Balinese calendar, and the desert festival had all revealed pieces of the same puzzle.
 Now I needed to understand the underlying technologies that made this magic possible.

-## Chapter 5: Technology 1: Self-Regulation - The Foundation of Sovereignty
+## Chapter 5: Field Kit 1: Self-Regulation - The Foundation of Sovereignty

 The grackles, the Balinese calendar, and the desert festival all revealed the same truth: **human social intelligence works beautifully when it's not being systematically disrupted**.